-However, in order to achieve this sustainably, the employees want and need to be taken along - under the banner of their company and their boss alike.
-The boss has to accept the emotional power that comes from the relationship of his employees to the company and to himself, but also to allow them to respond to them and to guide them in the right direction.
+However, in order to achieve this sustainably, employees want and need to be taken along - under the banner of their company and their boss alike.
+The boss has to allow the emotional power that comes from the relationship of his employees to the company and to himself, but also to allow them to enter into this and to steer them in the right direction.
 He needs a lot of strength for that.
-And the success, if he adjusts, is then truly no excuse for bad behavior, but a request as a coach, so as a coach of his team, in the future to get even better.
+And the success, if he adjusts then, is then really no excuse for bad behavior, but a request as a coach, so as a coach of his team to become even better in the future.

 Most popular managers are selected anonymously online

-In fact, the Glassdoor job and career community has apparently identified managers who meet these criteria and has been awarded the Glassdoor Employee Satisfaction Award by 10's most popular managers in Germany.
-The "Highest Rated CEOs 2015" award also honored managers in the US, UK and Canada.
+In fact, the job and career community has apparently identified Glassdoor managers who meet these criteria and awarded the 10 most popular managers in Germany with the Glassdoor Award for employee satisfaction in 2015.
+Managers in the United States, the United Kingdom and Canada were also honored as part of the “Highest Rated CEOs 2015” award.

 In doing so, employees were able to assess the management style of their CEO and answer the question whether they would advocate their managing director or not.
 In addition, the employees are asked to assess other factors that are related to their experience from their employment relationship.

 Glassdoor emphasizes that the award is based solely on the contributions of employees who participated in an anonymous online survey of employer ratings.
 The survey is open to all employees throughout the year.
 But this also raises the question of how representative and verifiable the results are, because it would undoubtedly be possible to make multiple evaluations.

 The algorithm behind it

 The winners, however, were determined using an algorithm created by Glassdoor, which is not very transparent.
 Each individual CEO rating was based on the amount and content of reviews, ranging from employees in Germany up to and including 21.
 April 2015 have been posted.
 Only companies with at least 20 management and executive ratings were considered.